 - Optional: Computer

-- Optional: Large screen TV or projector
+- Optional: Large screen TV or projector for displaying computer screen

 - You may want to call a parent volunteer to help with planting the seeds.

 - Cut out a large paper leaf from the chart or butcher paper.
 Hang the leaf so it attaches to the flower paper from the previous lesson.

 - Before planting the seeds, spread newspaper on the desk or table where students will be planting.

 - Write each student's name on a wooden tongue depressor or flat wooden stick.

 - Set up class time for one small group at a time to plant their seeds.
 The other small groups will rotate through other activities.